sergiodxa/remix-auth/README.md

 }
 ```

-At some point of your `authenticate` method, you will need to call `this.verify(options)` to call the `verify` the application defined.
+At some point of your `authenticate` method, you will need to call `this.verify(options)` to call the `verify` function the application defined.

 ```ts
 export class MyStrategy<User> extends Strategy<User, MyStrategy.VerifyOptions> {